 Use this unit of study to give your students practice determining point of view in reading.

-You can find the entire collection of resources described below in a single download at the bottom of this post.
+You can find the entire collection of point of view resources described below in a single download at the bottom of this post.

 Display the PowerPoint on your smartboard.
 Begin with the duck/rabbit picture.